TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ## Section 2: In this section we will perfom analyis of CAD for the X chromosome separately for each sex
 The analysis can be done using PLINK, REGENIE or SAIGE.
-REGENIE and SAIGE allow the inclusion of related individuals while PLINK do not not. we will consider 2 different model :
+REGENIE and SAIGE allow the inclusion of related individuals while PLINK do not not.

 ### Example script for X-chromosome analysis using PLINK

-### Model 1: Activation of the X-chromosome.
-Here each SNPs is code as  0/1/2 in females and 0/1 in male
+### Female only analysis

-   1.a Model for female-only
+Giving that females can be homozygote or heterozygote for each SNPS, female are analyzed in th esimilar fassion as heterozygote with a dosage model (0/1/2). the analysis here is similar to the autosomal analysis and can be achoeved with the model 1 or model 2 for x-chr analysis in plink.

   ```
     Plink2 \